Michelle Jackson has studied art and interior design since 1983. She has attended design school and worked as an artist/visual artist.

 4. Glass Brick

 The sad part is that some home builders are still using glass brick in new designs.
-There are buyers who like glass brick.
+Some buyers like glass brick.
 Those buyers are not the majority.
 People do not know how to decorate around glass brick.
 It creates a bad dynamic for design.

 The cheapest fix is to remove it and complete the wall.
 In the case of this shower, I would do a clean tile half wall.